okeeffed/notes-aws-solutions-architect-associate-2025/README.md

 To learn more about the Excalidraw plugin, definitely check this out [https://youtu.be/P_Q6avJGoWI](https://youtu.be/P_Q6avJGoWI)

 Within Obsidian, you can see an example at [[Excalidraw Example]].

+Most folders should have a top-level "...
+Board" to help indicate the Excalidraw board used.

 ## Future

 I will endeavour to add my own custom additions for quizzes and notes as I go.
 I will also likely build out some examples of configurations as TypeScript AWS CDK constructs where possible and where time permits.